Research Documentation

 - Phases 2-3: Nested structure migration happening incrementally

-Shipped (Historical Reference)
+Shipped (Retained for Reference)

 Implemented Features (Research Removed)